Blunk-electronic/ET/doc/schematic.rst

 	|VNS| del t

 #.
-Delete net on the current sheet
+Delete a net on the current sheet

 	|VNS| del n

 #.
-Delete whole net on all sheets
+Delete a whole net on all sheets

 	|VNS| del N